Govee-Discount-Code/.github/profile/README.md

-# 10% Off Govee Discount Code + Up to 45% Off More Verified Deals
+# 10% Off Govee Discount Code + More Verified Deals

 Looking to upgrade your lighting setup or smart home experience?
 We’ve got an exclusive Govee discount just for you!